ni/nimble/packages/nimble-components/src/rich-text/specs/README.md

 #### User mention element:

 This element serves as a container for the mapping elements and additionally functions as a configuration element.
 It allows the transmission of arbitrary values that are specific to the `@mention` users within the rich text components.
+Currently, this component do not have any configuration properties/attributes for user mentions and plays the role of containing element for the user mapping elements.

 _Component Name_